 Hostas With Gold (Yellow) Leaves

 Hosta plants with gold leaves should be planted in full sun to bring out their colors fully.
-The color can range from a true golden to a chartreuse, depending on the plant variety, the location in the yard, and the geographical region.
+The color can range from a true golden to chartreuse, depending on the plant variety, the location in the yard, and the geographical region.
 Hosta 'Ground Sulphur' stays under 1 foot tall, with a slightly greater spread.
 It blooms in lavender, early in the summer.
 Grow it in zones 3 through 8.
 Other hostas with golden foliage include:

 - 'Fire Island'